 |ACSI 2019–2020||61 out of 100||63 out of 100|

 We hope CenturyLink and Cox continue to improve their customer service.
 After all, happy customers, happy life.
 (Wait, that doesn’t rhyme . . . )

 Cox vs. CenturyLink: Which is better?

 - Pricing: We’re mighty impressed with CenturyLink’s Price for Life guarantee and no-contract approach.
-Cox does offer competitive prices, yes, but you’ll have to sign a contract—and prices get bumped up after one year.
+Cox does offer competitive prices, yes, but they’ll get bumped up after one or three years.

 - Speed: Cox delivers faster download speeds than it advertises, so it’s clearly our pick for internet speed.
 CenturyLink tends to under-deliver, but should still do the trick if you’re not gaming or streaming.

 - Customer service: Both Cox and CenturyLink need to work on their customer service.